http://www.desiquintans.com/index.php?page=articles

 RewriteRule ^([a-zA-Z0-9]+)/$ index.php?page=$1

-The caret (the ^ symbol) means “all the stuff before this.”
-It’s the URL where this particular ․htaccess file is located, so if you put it in www.x.com/hi/ it․ll stand for www.x.com/hi/, and if you put it in www.x.com․s public folder, it․ll stand for www.x.com.
+The caret (the ^ symbol) stands for the URL where this particular .htaccess file is located, so if you put it in www.x.com/hi/ it.ll stand for www.x.com/hi/, and if you put it in www.x.com.s root folder, it’ll stand for www.x.com.

 ([a-zA-Z0-9]+) is a variable set that means, “any amount of characters that are lowercase alphabetical, uppercase alphabetical and numerical.”
 The stuff inside the square brackets is the variable itself, the plus sign outside the square brackets tells it that any amount of characters is fine.
 If I didn’t have the plus sign I would only be allowed one character in each clean URL.
 A list of common variables is at the bottom of the page.

 $ means that this is the end of the clean URL, and that the messy one that Apache is supposed to fix up is following.
-Please note the slash just before this dollar sign -- you can either leave it out or keep it, but it’s best to do both in their own RewriteRules.
+Please note the slash just before this dollar sign – you can either leave it out or keep it, but it’s clearest to do both in their own RewriteRules.

-Save the ․htaccess file and upload it to your root public directory—the directory with your main index page.
+Save the .htaccess file and upload it to the desired directory.
+This is usually your root public directory — the directory with your main index page.

 Notice that the two RewriteRules allow the user to have a trailing slash or no trailing slash when they enter a URL.
-You should allow for both of these instances, because there isn’t a person alive who won’t skimp on a slash when they think they’re accessing a directory.
-A clean URL is not a directory—it’s just a redirected messy URL.
+You should allow for both of these instances.